adam-cowley/twitch-project/docs/05-authorisation.md

 }
 ```

 For the Cypher query itself, we want to find the user and package by their ID's, then create a `:Subscription` node.
-The subscription node should have it's own id (generated with cypher's `randomUUID` function), a `createdAt` datetime and also the expiration date and time.
+The subscription node should have its own id (generated with cypher's `randomUUID` function), a `createdAt` datetime and also the expiration date and time.

 ```ts
 const userId = (<Record<string, any>> user.properties).id